Philosophy

 *A student may have more than one philosophy minor provided there is no more than an eight-credit overlap, but may not minor in philosophy while also majoring in philosophy.

-Minor in Philosophy of Law and Politics
+Philosophy of Law and Politics

 Develop philosophical tools and perspectives to think critically, creatively and constructively about the foundations of political, legal and policy questions.
 This track can enhance and complement degrees in Business, Economics, History, Sociology, Political Science, and help prepare you for careers engaging law, policy and politics.